 Grades, Evaluations, and Credit

-The Immersion Programs are academically rigorous; courses do not carry college credit, however.
+The Academic Year Immersion Program for High School Students is academically rigorous; courses do not carry college credit, however.

 Instructors comment candidly and constructively on students’ performance, as demonstrated by their in-class participation and submitted work.
 Students are evaluated on the basis of the effort they put in, their progress over the duration of the class, and their potential for future work in the pertinent field and in college.